 What capacity hydration pack do I need?

 This is largely dependent on the type of running or racing you intend to do.
-The smaller capacity packs in the one- to five-liter range are perfect for shorter runs and races where minimal gear and hydration are needed, such as a two-hour run, well-supported ultramarathon with frequent aid, or a two- to four-mile repeating loop course where you may not want a bottle in your hand the entire time but don’t need to carry hours worth of nutrition or gear.
+The smaller capacity packs in the one- to five-liter range, including our favorites, the Salomon Adv Skin 5 unisex running vest and Salomon Adv Skin 5 women’s running vest, are perfect for shorter runs and races where minimal gear and hydration are needed, such as a two-hour run, well-supported ultramarathon with frequent aid, or a two- to four-mile repeating loop course where you may not want a bottle in your hand the entire time but don’t need to carry hours worth of nutrition or gear.

 A mid-capacity pack in the six- to 11-liter range will give you extra storage space for food, fluids, and layers to extend your unsupported running time.
 For all-day runs or high mountain adventures where multiple extra layers and safety equipment will be required regardless of the run length, a high-capacity 12-plus-liter pack will be the way to go.